 Violations of Texas law that are grounds for disciplinary action include, but are not limited to:

-- Violation of the Texas Nursing Practice Act, a rule or regulation not inconsistent with this act, or an order issued under this act
+- Violation of the Texas Nursing Practice Act, a rule or regulation not inconsistent with the Act, or an order issued under the Act

 - Fraud or deceit in procuring or attempting to procure a license to practice professional nursing or vocational nursing

 - Conviction for, or placement on deferred adjudication community supervision or deferred disposition for, a felony or a misdemeanor involving moral turpitude